SveltePress/sveltepress/packages/docs-site/src/routes/guide/default-theme/home-page/+page.md

 ### `heroImage`

 The home page logo image.
-It is recommended to use a high quality
+It is recommended to use an image with high quality

 ### `tagline`